When is the festival?

 Dogs.
 Dogs and other pets are not allowed at the music festival or any other event at Peoples Natural Gas Park, regardless of the animal’s size or behavior.
 Leave Fido or any other pet at home for the health and safety of all our patrons.
 (Of course, service dogs in harness are welcome).

 Coolers and outside food/beverages.
 Outside food and beverages (alcoholic or otherwise) are not allowed on festival grounds.
+You may bring a water bottle containing water only, and a refilling station will be available.

 A/V recording equipment.
 Many of our artist contracts explicitly prohibit live audio or audiovisual recordings of any portion of their performances.